microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 Cosmos DB and then also deletes the associated image container for this account from Azure Blob Storage.

 The `GalleryController` is similar.
-It has 3 APIs to `Store`, `Get` and `Delete` an image. `Store` first checks if the account already exists in Cosmos DB and, if it does, it stores the image in Azure Blob Storage. `Get` is simple, it checks if the image blob exists, if it it does, it returns the image.
-Finally, `Delete` first checks if the account already exists in Cosmos DB and, if it does, it deletes the image blob from Azure Blob Storage.
-There is also a `GetList` API to enumerate the images in an account.
+It has 4 APIs: `Store`, `Get`, `Delete` `GetList`. `Store` first checks if the account already exists in Cosmos DB and, if it does, it stores the image in Azure Blob Storage. `Get` is simple, it checks if the image blob exists, if it it does, it returns the image.
+Finally, `Delete` first checks if the account already exists in Cosmos DB and, if it does, it deletes the image blob from Azure Blob Storage. `GetList` can be used to enumerate the images in an account in pages.

 ## Bugs in the service

-As mentioned above, this service was designed in purpose to be contain some interesting bugs to showcase systematic testing with Coyote.
+As mentioned above, this service was designed in purpose to contain some interesting bugs to showcase systematic testing with Coyote.
 You can read the comments in the controllers for more details about the bugs, but briefly a lot of the above APIs have race conditions.
-For example, the controller checks that the account exists, and tries to update it, but another request deletes the account after the exists check but before the update, resulting in an unhandled exception, and thus a 500 internal server error, which is a bad bug.
+For example, the controller checks that the account exists, and tries to update it, but another request could delete the account between those two operations, resulting in an unhandled exception, and thus a 500 internal server error, which is a bad bug.
 The service should never return a 500 to its users!

 These kind of bugs involving race conditions between concurrent requests are hard to test.
 Unit tests are typically tailored to test sequential programs.
 Async race conditions can result in flaky